Stargazing and Astronomy at Cherry Springs State Park

 Short-Term Stargazing at Cherry Springs

-If you would like to come out and enjoy the magnificent night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Viewing area located north of Rt.
-44 (opposite the gated Astronomy Observation Field).
+If you would like to come out and enjoy the magnificent night sky at Cherry Springs and only wish to gaze for a few hours, you may do so at the Night Sky Public Viewing Area located north of Rt.
+44 (opposite the Overnight Astronomy Observation Field).

 Public parking lots are located here along with several information kiosks and waysides.
-You may follow the walkway out to the public program area where benches are located and you will be shielded from passing vehicle lights.
+You may follow the walkway out to the amphitheater where benches are located and you will be shielded from passing vehicle lights.

 There is also a backlit summer sky map wayside located on this pathway.
 Press the button at the lower side of the display to activate the red light.